Dan Weijers: Seeking happiness willl only get you less of it.

 1. Manet has exploited his artist’s intuitive understanding of computational theory in order:

-a. to get us to see a distribution of paint on a canvas as a picture of a barmaid.
+a. to get us to see a distribution of paint on a canvas as a picture of a barmaid.2.
+In turn, the computational theory explains:

 b. to put a picture of a barmaid in the painting.